YangVincent/text-yelp/README.md

 Additionally, many people have trouble deciding where to go.
 This helps users randomly decide a user-specified number of options to choose from, to help eliminate decision fatigue.

-As such, there are three main features to this program:
+As such, there are four main features to this program:

 1. Allow non-smartphones to still search for Yelp results, whereas they wouldn't normally be able to
 2. Randomly choose an option to combat group indecision when choosing a place to go
 3. Find details about results (phone number, address, ratings)
-4. Give directions to an address
+4. Give directions to an address through different modes of transportation

 ####Usage Instructions
 Currently, verified numbers can message `+16503977854` via.
 SMS.